-The General Psychology Program Comps are administered two times a year on campus, typically33SHSU MA Psychology Programs Handbook on the second Thursdays of April and November.
+The Experimental Psychology Program Comps are administered two times a year on campus, typically on the first Fridays of April and November.
 Check with the MA Coordinator for the exact date for a particular semester; you are responsible for ascertaining the date and time for your exam.
-The examination will be made available to you by the MA Coordinator on the appropriate Thursday.
-In order to take the Comprehensive Examination for the General Program, you must notify the MA Coordinator of your intention to sit for your exam by email at the beginning of the semester in which you take the examination.
+The examination will be made available to you by the MA Coordinator on the appropriate Friday morning and you will have 72 hours to complete it (i.e., due the following Monday morning).
+In order to take the Comprehensive Examination for the Experimental Program, you must notify the MA Coordinator of your intention to sit for your exam by email at the beginning of the semester in which you take the examination.
 If you fail to notify the Coordinator by the second Friday of that semester, you mayhave to wait to take your exam until the next test date during the following semester.

-Administration of the General Psychology comps will be in the form of a take-home test that will be issued to you at a specified time on the date of the exam.
-You will be allowed 24 hours in which to complete your responses to the examination questions.
-Your responses must be returned by the same time the next day.
-This means that you are free, as in the real world, to consult reference materials in order to produce your responses.
+Administration of the Experimental Psychology comps will be in the form of a take-home test, consisting of 6 questions that will be issued to you at a specified time on the date of the exam.
+You will be allowed 72 hours in which to complete your responses to 5/6 examination questions; your responses must be returned by the same time the following Monday.
+As one of the 5 questions, all students are required to answer the Statistics/Experimental Design question.
+You are free, as in the real world, to consult reference materials in order to produce your responses.
 However, all of the information you need will have been covered in your classes, so be sure to keep all your materials for study purposes.
 With the additional time and resources, your responses will be held to a very high standard.
-Your work, of course, is to be yourown.
-You should NOT consult with anyone about the answers.
-You should also be aware that TurnItIn.com may be used to check for answers obtained and used inappropriately.
-Additionally,once the exam has been issued to you, it means that you have agreed to take the exam and your resulting score will be part of your academic record.
+Your work, of course, is to be your own.
+You should NOT consult with anyone about the answers and you should NOT try to use an AI app.
+You should also be aware that TurnItIn.com, or other similar plagiarism detection tool, may be used to check for answers/references obtained, falsified and/or used inappropriately.
+Plagiarism, cheating or other falsification is grounds for dismissal from the program.
+Additionally, once the exam has been issued to you, it means that you have agreed to take the exam and your resulting score will be part of your academic record.
 Thus, if you decide that you would rather take the exam the following semester, you must notify the MA Coordinator of your cancellation at least 24 hours BEFORE the exam is issued.
 If you are issued the exam and do not complete it, you will receive a Fail score and you will only have one more opportunity to pass the exam without petitioning the Dean for an exception.